San-Mateo-County-Health-Epidemiology/smcepi/README.md

 ### Fonts

-These packages assume that you've enabled Trade Gothic Next Rounded and Arial in R. You can do this by following the instructions in the [`adding-ms-cloud-fonts-to-R`](https://github.com/San-Mateo-County-Health-Epidemiology/Helpful-Code-Bits/blob/main/adding-ms-cloud-fonts-to-R.R)
+These packages assume that you've enabled Trade Gothic Next Rounded and Arial in R. You likely already have Arial enabled but probably don't have Trade Gothic Next Rounded enabled.
+You can enable it by following the instructions in the [`adding-ms-cloud-fonts-to-R`](https://github.com/San-Mateo-County-Health-Epidemiology/Helpful-Code-Bits/blob/main/adding-ms-cloud-fonts-to-R.R).

 ### `theme_gg_smc()`